ldsun/odyssey/bootstrap-torc.md

 ## What this is

-The **second** application of a system whose first application (`personal`) runs in a separate, personal environment.
-From the moment it comes up, this one is **independent**: shared lineage, separate evolution.
-There is no sync, and there must not be.
+A deployment of a portable system whose entire mechanism is carried in Parts 2–4 of this file.
+It is **independent from the moment it comes up** — it shares a lineage (`pps-1.0`) with other deployments of the same mechanism but evolves on its own.
+There is no sync with anything outside this environment, and there must not be.

 ## Already decided — do not re-interview